The Lady Estelle Wolfson Emerging Leaders Fellowship

 The Lady Estelle Wolfson Emerging Leaders Fellowship aims to encourage women to apply for senior and leadership roles in the RCS and in surgery.
 The year-long programme provides women with the opportunity to be involved in College activities, become familiar with how the College operates and encourages them to apply for Council and other leadership roles.
 The scheme has been generously supported by Lady Estelle Wolfson (Chair of The Lord Leonard and Lady Estelle Wolfson Foundation).

-Miss Helen Fernandes was appointed as Council lead, and a steering group was established to design and implement the programme.
-The programme comprises of six days of College activity, spread across the year covering a range of meetings.
+Professor Farah Bhatti was appointed as Council lead, and a steering group was established to design and implement the programme.
+The programme comprises of seven days of College activity, spread across the year covering a range of meetings.
 The programme will be tailored to each participant’s interests.